 It is also advisable for homeowners and business owners to have Fire Safety Equipment in place in case of an emergency.
 This could include fire hoses, fire extinguishers, fire blankets and other protection equipment.
 These items are essential when it comes to fire safety and should not be overlooked.

 Australian homeowners should follow all safety guidelines.
 Conditions are likely to lead to more bushfires this summer in Australia.
-Homeowners who have questions about Fire Safety in Australia should contact FCF Fire and Electrical to find out more today.
+Homeowners who have questions about Fire Safety in Australia should visit FCF Fire and Electrical to find out more today.